-All of us at CRYP would like to express our heartfelt thanks to all of our friends and family participating in the Wo Otúh’an Wi Toy Drive each year.
-Philámayeye, also, to the American Indian College Fund, Costello Companies, Crazy Horse Memorial Foundation, Fairview High School (Boulder, CO), Friends of Lakota Youth (St. Louis, MO), Haven Middle School’s International Dream Achievers (Evanston, IL), Lennar Custom Homes, Partnership with Native Americans, Patterson Earnhart Real Bird & Wilson LLP (Louisville, CO & Washington, DC), Rapid City Woodworkers Association, Shakopee Mdewakanton Sioux Community, South Dakota State Girls Volleyball Tournament, Spirit of Sovereignty Foundation, Square, and the University of South Dakota Native American Law Students Association.
+All of us at CRYP would like to express our heartfelt thanks to all of our friends and family members who participate in the Wo Otúh’an Wi Toy Drive each year.
+A special philámayeye to these 2020 partners: American Indian College Fund, Crazy Horse Memorial Foundation, Fairview High School (Boulder, CO), Friends of Lakota Youth (St. Louis, MO), Haven Middle School’s International Dream Achievers (Evanston, IL), Lennar Custom Homes, Partnership with Native Americans, Patterson Earnhart Real Bird & Wilson LLP (Louisville, CO & Washington, DC), Pascack Valley High School (Hillsdale, NJ), Rapid City Woodworkers Association, San Manuel Band of Mission Indians, Shakopee Mdewakanton Sioux Community, Spirit of Sovereignty Foundation, and Square.

 For more information, please contact Julie at (605)964-8200 or firstname.lastname@example.org.

 There are several ways to help CRYP bring Santa Claus to hundreds of Cheyenne River Lakota children during the 2020 Wo Otúh’an Wi Toy Drive: